TomKarachristos/Simple-State-Machine/README.md

 # Simple-State-Machine

-A simple state machine for use in unity3d when the game changes state.
+A simple state machine to use in unity3d when the game changes state.